charmplusplus/charm/doc/debugger/manual.rst

    Parallel debugger when a break point is reached

-As per Rashmi’s thesis: *There are some unique issues for replay in the context of Charm because it provides high-level support for dynamic load balancing, quiescence detection and information sharing.
+As per Rashmi’s thesis:

+   "There are some unique issues for replay in the context of Charm because it provides high-level support for dynamic load balancing, quiescence detection and information sharing.
 Many of the load balancing strategies in Charm have a spontaneous component.
 The strategy periodically checks the sizes of the queues on the local processor.
 A replay load balancing strategy implements the known load redistribution.
 The behavior of the old balancing strategy is therefore not replayed only its effect is.
 Since minimal tracing is used by the replay mechanism the amount of perturbation due to tracing is reduced.
-The replay mechanism is proposed as a debugging support to replay asynchronous message arrival orders.*
+   The replay mechanism is proposed as a debugging support to replay asynchronous message arrival orders."

 Moreover, if your application crashes without a clean shutdown, the log may be lost with the application.